top of page

 Presented by: Melisa C. Zwilling, Shareholder, Carr Allison

-Course Description: Retaliation claims now account for nearly half of all charges filed with the EEOC, and they are often easier for employees to prove than the underlying discrimination complaint.
+Retaliation claims now account for nearly half of all charges filed with the EEOC, and they are often easier for employees to prove than the underlying discrimination complaint.
 Add in the expanding web of federal and state whistleblower protections, new financial incentives for employees to report wrongdoing, and heightened enforcement activity, and employers face more exposure than ever before.
 This program will help you understand the multiple statutory frameworks that protect employee complaints, recognize the warning signs of potential retaliation claims, and implement policies and training that will reduce your litigation risk.
 Insurance professionals will learn why retaliation claims are a leading driver of EPL losses and how to guide insureds toward practices that minimize this significant exposure.

-Approval for providing one hour of Department of Insurance Continuing Education Credit has been REQUESTED and is pending from the following states: CA, CT, DE, FL, GA, KY, LA, ME, MA, NH, NC, OK, RI, TX, WV, and WY.
+Approval for providing one hour of Department of Insurance Continuing Education Credit has been REQUESTED and is expected from the following states: KY.

-Approval for providing one hour of professional development credit for Human Resource Professionals has been REQUESTED from the following and is pending approval: HRCI (Human Resource Certification Institute) and SHRM (Society for Human Resource Managers).
+This course is APPROVED for one hour of professional development credit for Human Resource Professionals for the following: HRCI (Human Resource Certification Institute) & SHRM (Society for Human Resource Managers).

 Date: September 8, 2026